 If you have regular income in your current account, a credit institution may grant you a credit line in the form of a permitted overdraft.
 If you have been granted an overdraft, the amount of funds you have at your disposal will be the amount of your own funds augmented by the amount of the permitted overdraft.

-The amount of the permitted overdraft typically depends on the level of regular income and is granted without additional procedures and security instruments.
+The amount of the permitted overdraft typically depends on the level of regular income and is granted without additional procedures and security instruments based on the current account contract concluded in written form.
 As a result, the interest rate charged on overdraft is very often one of the highest applicable to loans granted to consumers, so you are well advised not to use this facility as a long-term financing solution for your needs.